stk-kriging/contrib-bss/README.md

 Mathworks's [Matlab](http://www.mathworks.com/products/matlab/ "Matlab") or [GNU Octave](https://www.gnu.org/software/octave/ "GNU Octave").

-The result presented in arXiv:1601.02557 were obtained using Matlab R2014b.
+The result presented in the article were obtained in 2017 using Matlab R2014b and STK 2.4.0.
 Please report any problem with other versions of Matlab or with Octave.

-Since BSS is meant to become part of the STK toolbox, it should ideally run with Matlab >=R2007a and Octave >=3.2.4 (those are the current requirements indicated in STK's README).
+Since BSS is meant to become part of the STK toolbox, it should ideally run with Matlab >= R2009b and Octave >= 4.0.0 (those are the current requirements indicated in STK's README).
 Right now, it probably doesn't...